 This map represents one of the sample itineraries we offer in this region.

 FIND A CRUISE IN CHAMPAGNE

 The ultra deluxe 8 passenger La Nouvelle Etoile

 and Champagne for a few weeks in July and early August.
 In addition Panache

-cruises here for a week in June and Savoir Faire
+cruises here for a number of weeks in June and Savoir Faire

 in September.
 The itineraries typically include Brie cheeses tastings, a tour of the Cathedral at Reims and of course Champagne tasting at Moet & Chandon.